H3AR7B3A7/CertificationPractice/README.md

 - Can be overloaded, like methods
 - Are called when creating a **new** object
 - Will be provided by the compiler, when we do not (*default constructor*)
+- Final instance fields must be initialized before the end of the constructor
+  - In the same line
+  - In an instance initializer block
+  - In the constructor itself

 We can use **this()** to prevent code duplication when overloading constructors.
+- The call to this() has to be first in the constructor
+- There can only be one
+- Calling on other constructors has to end in a constructor not calling this() at some point (no infinite loops)

+We can use **super()** to call parent constructors when inheriting.
+- The call to super() has to be first in the constructor
+- There can only be one

+When **overriding** a method:
+- It should have the same signature (if it doesn't, we are overloading or creating a new method)
+- It has to be at least as accessible as the method in the parent class
+- It should return the same type, or a subtype of the method in the parent class
+- It can not declare exceptions that are broader than or new those of the parents

+When overriding *generic* methods:
+- The collection type has to match (or else you are overloading, instead of overriding)
+- The generic type params have to match

+When **hiding** static methods:
+- It should have the same signature (if it doesn't, we are overloading or creating a new method)
+- It has to be at least as accessible as the method in the parent class
+- It should return the same type, or a subtype of the method in the parent class
+- It can not declare exceptions that are broader than or new those of the parents
+- Both methods should be static

+*Final methods can't be overridden nor hidden!*

+Because of **polymorphism** an object can be accessed using a reference of:
+- The same type as the object
+- A superclass of the object
+- An interface that the object implements